The decision framework

 Every MDR covers endpoints.
 The differentiator is what else they cover:

-- Endpoints only: the cheapest, most basic option
+- Endpoints only is the cheapest, most basic option

-- Everything: endpoint, cloud, identity, SaaS, network, OT/IoT.
-Few providers offer all six.
+- All six surfaces (endpoint, cloud, identity, SaaS, network, OT/IoT).
+Few providers offer all six well.

 Question 3: What response level do you need?